expo/expo/docs/pages/clients/installation.md

 ## 2. Basic configuration

-The Development Client uses deep links to open projects from the QR code.
-If you had added a custom deep link schema to your project, the Development Client will use it.
-However, if this isn't the case, you need to configure the deep link support for your application.
-We know that this process might be difficult.
-So, we provided a simple command which will do all the work for you:
+To load your application JavaScript in your client by scanning a QR code, you need to configure a deep link schema for your application.
+The easiest way to do this is if you haven't already is with the `uri-scheme` package:

 <InstallSection packageName="expo-development-client" cmd={["npx uri-scheme add <your scheme>"]} hideBareInstructions />